Best Fun Things to do on Long Island, NY – Your Local Guide

 Can you tell I have a thing for Lighthouses?
 Probably one of the most famous lighthouses on Long Island and even in all of New York State is the Montauk Point Lighthouse.
 The lighthouse was built in 1796 and still serves as an important aid to navigation!
 In fact, it is the 4th oldest lighthouse that is still active in the USA.

 Located on the easternmost tip of Long Island (also known as the End of the World, Montauk), explore sweeping views of the Atlantic Ocean, climb around the rocks, or hang out on the white sand beach from this national historic landmark.

 They also offer tours to climb the lighthouse and have a museum.

 There is an admission of $8 dollars to park at the Montauk Point State Park lot and then an additional $5-$10 for climbing the tower of the lighthouse.
 After a visit to the Montauk Lighthouse, make sure to enjoy the surrounding beach and get to grab some food from the Lobster Roll.

 4. Long Island Beaches

-Long Beach is one of the most popular beaches on Long Island and for good reason!
-For one the beach is huge, they have a great boardwalk and lots of bars and food nearby!
+Long Beach is one of the most popular white sandy beaches on Long Island, and for good reason!
+For one, this beach is huge, they have a great boardwalk, and lots of bars and food nearby!

 The planting fields are also a hot spot for photographers, especially around sunset!
 Don’t be surprised to see engagement and wedding shoots going on here; it’s just that pretty!